Harendharan/VSD-internship/README.md

 #### Instruction 10: beq r0, r0, 15

+- REG[0] = 0 (0x00000000)
+- The beq instruction compares r0 with r0, and since both are equal (both are 0), the branch is taken.
+- The instruction specifies a branch offset of 15, so the program will jump to address 15 in the instruction memory.
+- No changes in the table

 | **Register** | **Value (Hex)** | **Value (Decimal)** |
 |--------------|------------------|---------------------|
 | REG[0]       | 0x00000000       | 0                   |